randyrektor/DaVinci-Gate/README.md

 ## Output

-The script creates new tracks named `[Processed] [HostName]` with:
+The script creates:
-- All original segments preserved for sync
-- Silence segments disabled (muted)
+- **Processed tracks** with segmented audio where silence segments are disabled
-- Speech segments playing normally
+- **Individual compound clips** for each speaker (e.g., "1Scott_Gated", "2Wes_Gated")
+- **Perfect sync preservation** - all original timing maintained
-- Small crossfades for smooth transitions
+- **Automatic crossfades** for smooth transitions between segments

+After processing, you can:
+- **Move compound clips** to individual tracks for organization
+- **Keep as compound clips** for easy editing and movement
+- **Decompose using clips** to access individual speech segments if needed

 ## Known Limitations

-- **Frame Rate Issues with Regular Clips**: Regular clips with different frame rates (e.g., 52fps vs 29.97fps) may experience sync issues and phasiness. **Always use compound clips for frame-accurate results.**
+- **Frame Rate Issues with Regular Clips**: Regular clips with different frame rates may experience sync issues. **Always use compound clips for frame-accurate results.**

-- **Single Source Track Processing**: The script currently processes one source track at a time.
-For multiple source tracks, you need to process them separately and combine results manually.

-- **Source Patch Limitation**: Due to DaVinci Resolve's internal Source Patch mechanism, when processing multiple hosts from the same source track, all hosts are processed together on a single destination track.
-This is actually beneficial as it avoids the API limitations that occur when trying to place the same Media Pool Item on multiple tracks.

-- **Workarounds**:
+- **Manual Organization Required**: After script completion, you need to manually drag compound clips to individual tracks.
+This provides flexibility but requires a manual step.

-  - **Recommended**: Place all compound clips on a single track for one-pass processing
+- **API Limitations**: DaVinci Resolve's API works best when all source clips are on a single track during processing.
+The script is designed around this limitation.

-  - **Multi-track**: Process each track separately, then copy/paste results back
-  - **Timeline approach**: Use different timelines for each track, then combine results
+- **Current Workflow**:
+  - ✅ **Recommended**: All compound clips on Track 1 → Script creates gated compound clips → Manually organize
+  - ❌ **Not supported**: Direct multi-track processing with automatic organization

 ## Troubleshooting

 - **ffmpeg Warning**: The `pydub` warning about ffmpeg is normal and doesn't affect functionality
-- **Track Lock Issues**: The script automatically unlocks tracks before processing
-- **Large Projects**: Uses chunked processing to handle projects with many segments
+- **Installation Issues**: Run `python verify_installation.py` to check your setup
+- **Compound Clip Creation**: If compound clips aren't created automatically, check that your clips have unique names
+- **Manual Steps**: Remember to manually drag compound clips to individual tracks after processing
-- **Memory Management**: Automatically cleans up temporary files
+- **Memory Management**: The script automatically cleans up temporary files

 ## License